 Every year to mark Sam Houston’s birthday, students from nearby Sam Houston State University march from the University Campus to his gravesite at Oakwood Cemetery where speeches are given to honor this Hero of the Republic of Texas.

-Huntsville is better known as home to Texas’s death row, with over 400 prisoners executed since 1974.
-The city’s environs are largely marked by vast prison grounds, making Big Sam’s presence along the highway a jarring, but welcome surprise.
+Huntsville is the home of the Wall’s Unit which houses Texas’s death row, with over 400 prisoners executed since 1974.
+The city’s environs are largely marked by SHSU, museums and different prison units, making Big Sam’s presence along the highway a jarring, but welcome surprise.

 Located at 7600 Highway 75 South.
 Take exits 109 or 112 from I-45.